 Capital projects seeking allocations must be consistent with the adopted Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS), which state law requires be consistent with federal planning and programming requirements.
-As of passage of Regional Measure 3, the current RTP/SCS is Plan Bay Area 2040; the next RTP/SCS would be Plan Bay Area 2050, with an anticipated adoption date in 2021.
+As of the release of RM3 funds and start of RM3 allocations, the current RTP/SCS is Plan Bay Area 2050.